roderickwoodman/comparingstocks/README.md

 ## ComparingStocks
 *A tool for generating meaningful performance and allocation data for your stock holdings*

-Most financial websites give you only the most superficial data about your stock portfolio as a whole.
-They typically give you your current holdings in dollars and shares and then for performance they tell you the lifetime gain.
-It is all simple math, and it is all useless for managing a portfolio.
-This is because the funds that are needed to increase a position must always come from trimming back on other positions.
-Yes, comparisons are unavoidable.
-And so, fundamentally, all individual investors need tools that will compare their positions to each other.
+Most financial websites give you only the most superficial data about your stock portfolio.
+Simple calculations like value and basis and performance only tell part of the picture.
+When managing a portfolio, what investors are unable to avoid doing is comparisons.
+This is because the funds that are needed to increase a position almost always come from trimming back on other positions.
+And so, at the portfolio allocation level, comparison metrics between positions offer the most insight to the individual investor.

 ### Useful Data Formats